robbe-dc/Basalt/docs/PREPARATIONS.md

 # Preparing the parts

-Looks like you've succeeded collecting all required parts, which is a challange to start with.
+Looks like you've succeeded collecting all required parts, which is a challenge to start with.
 Well done!
 Now let's get building.

 ## Inserting threaded inserts